 Liquidity risk is the probability of failure to meet net funding obligations.
 The occurrence of incidents resulting from the decrease in fund sources such as the deterioration in markets or decreasing the credit score cause liquidity risk to occur.
-The Company management manages the liquidity risk by allocating funding resources and maintaining sufficient cash and cash equivalents in order to fulfil its current and probable obligations.
+The group management manages the liquidity risk by allocating funding resources and maintaining sufficient cash and cash equivalents in order to fulfil its current and probable obligations.

-The liquidity risk for the year 30.09.2022 is as follows;
+The liquidity risk for December 31, 2022 is as follows;